GiulioRossetti/cdlib/docs/reference/cd_algorithms/node_clustering.rst

 .. note::
     The following lists are aligned to CD methods available in the *GitHub main branch* of `CDlib`_.

-    In particular, the current version of the library on pypl (that can be installed through pip) does not include the following algorithms: belief, ga.
+    In particular, the current version of the library on pypl (that can be installed through pip) does not include the following algorithms: condor.

 .. automodule:: cdlib.algorithms